 If you must remain in contact because of children or other shared obligations, know that there is a distinct difference between being friendly and being friends.
 True friendship means two people care about each other’s well-being and have one another’s best interest at heart.
 By the time many relationships end, it is often in question whether both parties can genuinely provide this kind of care and support for one another.
 The expectation that someone who didn’t treat you well while you were together will be capable of being a true friend afterward sets you up to continue being hurt.
 But choosing to be friendly means you can, without expectations, acknowledge the love you shared and honor that time in your life by treating the other person with kindness and respect.

 When someone treats you poorly or does something hurtful, it is a natural and healthy response to feel some anger.
 Anger helps you be aware of situations that are not in your best interest and can facilitate the separation process from an unhealthy relationship.
 But when we hold on to anger and resentment from past experiences we take them with us into the future.
 Nothing hurts more than when someone you love does something that causes you to reevaluate who you believed them to be.
 When someone betrays the trust you gave, it is painful.
-But letting what someone else did limit your ability to move forward means they still exert control over your life.
-Forgiveness isn’t about letting someone else off the hook for his or her bad behavior; it is about your emotional freedom.
+But letting another's actions limit your ability to move forward means he or she still exerts control over your life.
+Forgiveness isn’t about letting the person off the hook for his or her bad behavior; it is about your emotional freedom.

-Learning to forgive and make peace with things that happened in the past can happen more easily when you take your focus off of the specific events that occurred and instead try to see the perspective of the people involved.
-Most people don’t act with the intention of directly hurting someone else; generally, they make choices intending to make themselves feel better.
+Learning to forgive and make peace with what happened in the past can happen more easily when you take your focus off of the specific events that occurred and instead try to see the perspective of the people involved.
+Most people don’t act with the intention of directly hurting another person; generally, they make choices intending to make themselves feel better.
 For better or worse, it is in our nature as human beings to operate from our own self-beneficial perspective and the impact of our actions on others is often a secondary consideration.
-It doesn’t make it right, but sometimes seeing someone else’s perspective can help you understand the events that unfolded better and make them less personal.
+It doesn’t make it right, but sometimes seeing the other person’s perspective can help you better understand the events that unfolded and make them less personal.
 It can also be easier to forgive someone when you see them as a whole person.
-If you find yourself stewing in anger over something that someone else did or didn’t do, try to pull back and remember the good qualities you saw in them when you first met, and recognize that we all have flaws and we all make mistakes.
+If you find yourself stewing in anger over something that another person did or didn’t do, try to pull back and remember the good qualities you saw in that person when you first met, and recognize that we all have flaws and we all make mistakes.

 Ultimately, moving on from a relationship that wasn’t working is about loving yourself.
 For some, this is the hardest part.
 Believing that you deserve to be in a loving relationship with someone who shares your values and treats you well requires that you view yourself in a positive light.
 If just the thought of this seems daunting because your inner dialogue is filled with negative self-doubt, criticism, or self-loathing, you may need to enlist the help of a professional.
 You can’t expect someone else to treat you better than you treat yourself.